 Biography

 Maya Israel is an associate professor of educational technology and computer science (CS) education.
 She is the director of the Kenneth C. Griffin CS Education for All Initiative and the Creative Technology Research Lab.
-Her research focuses on K-12 computer science education, inclusive practices, Universal Design for Learning (UDL), and CS content integration.
-She is currently the principal investigator or co-principal investigator on several grants, including a National Research Foundation project that brings together researchers and educational leaders to address ways to make computer science education more inclusive to students with disabilities.
+Her research research focuses on K-12 computer science teacher education and strategies for supporting students with disabilities and other struggling learners' meaningful engagement in science, technology, engineering, and mathematics (STEM) with emphases on computational thinking, computer science education, and Universal Design for Learning (UDL).

 Technology Integration